adams-sarah/goose/README.md

 # goose

 This is a fork of the [original goose](https://bitbucket.org/liamstask/goose) by liamstask.
-This fork has removed the need for a go binary in `$PATH`, which is helpful for hosted environments (ie. Heroku).
+This fork has removed the need for a go binary in `$PATH`, which is helpful for hosted environments.
 We also removed support for straight SQL migrations for lack of time and resources.

 goose is a database migration tool.